 Participants enroll as non-degree students for the fifth semester at the Yale Divinity School and receive a full-tuition scholarship.
 However, they are not eligible for Stafford or Graduate PLUS loans.
-They are eligible for alternative loans (i.e., Access).
-Non-degree students are not eligible for deferral of loans.
+They are eligible for alternative loans.
+Nondegree students are not eligible for deferral of loans.
 International students may need to apply for an extension of their student visas.

-SPECIAL STIPENDS FOR DIVINITY STUDENTS
+SPECIAL AWARDS FOR DIVINITY STUDENTS

-Special faculty-awarded stipends are also available for Divinity students.
+Special faculty-awarded awards are also available for Divinity students.
 The Institute is especially interested in students who demonstrate a lively interest in cross-disciplinary interaction and study.